apache/kylin/website/_dev/howto_release.cn.md

 The artifacts to be voted on are located here: https://dist.apache.org/repos/dist/dev/kylin/apache-kylin-X.Y.Z-rcN/

-The hashes of the artifacts are as follows: src.tar.gz.md5 xxx src.tar.gz.sha1 xxx
+The hash of the artifact is as follows: apache-kylin-X.Y.Z-source-release.zip.sha256 xxx

 A staged Maven repository is available for review at: https://repository.apache.org/content/repositories/orgapachekylin-XXXX/